ramparvathaneni1/selenium-toDos-walkthrough/README.md

 7. Make sure to run the command to install the dependencies from our package.json with the command `npm install`

+8. Go head and start your react application running the command `npm start`

 ## Objectives